-Just like colors, gowns, and flowers, there are trends in bridal beauty.
-We’ve talked to area experts to find out just what the latest trends are for your locks, so you’ll be in the know before choosing your bridal hairstyle.
+Just like colors, gowns, and flowers, there are trends in bridal beauty as well.
+We’ve talked to local experts to find out just what the latest trends are for your locks so you’ll be in the know before choosing your hairstyle.
 Whether you want to be trendy or timeless, here are some of the best hairstyles for your wedding day.

 Trends in Bridal Hairstyles

 Some of the most popular hairstyles being requested by brides today are a low simple bun and wearing hair down with loose waves.
 As Heidi Akpaette, owner and Lead Stylist of 139 Hair by Heidi tells us, “Hollywood glam waves are super popular as well as a more modern version of them.
 I’ve also never had so many bridal parties that want their hair all down as well!”
 She also says that a natural look has been, and remains, popular, “I find Minnesota brides to really just want to be the most beautiful version of themselves.
 Brides here tend to want to look timeless and beautiful, and not over the top.”

 Kathleen Parker of WarPaint International Beauty Agency says, “The most popular styles we are seeing right now are low buns with volume in the crown and a natural part.
 Keeping your part allows hair to be pulled away from the face in a softer, romantic style.
 Adding a braid or twist, on one or both sides, can add to your style if your dress is more simple and you’d like to make more of a statement with your hair.”

 For those of you who envision wearing your hair up, no worries, as Jessica Massmann from Gypsy Hair Guru tells us “classic updos never go out of style.”
 And she notes that when it’s hot out, updos are ideal for comfort, and half-up half-down styles tend to fall in extreme heat.

 Jeannine Marie Photography | 139 Hair by Heidi